La Mano seen from the Polish traverse on Aconcagua

 A steak dinner with wine can cost $6.00 USD.
 Check out and compare the rate at the airport, your hotel and the various Cambios on San Martin.
 They are all about the same.
 See if your hotel will give you a better room rate depending on what currency you will be paying in.
 Some hotels and stores offer better rates if you pay in cash as opposed to using credit cards.
 When changing money in most cases you will be asked for your passport so keep it handy.
 There is a lot of suspision of counterfit bills especially 100 US.
 Try to bring down bills that are as new as possible.
 Older scruffy ones can and will be rejected.

-Unfortunate that the access to the area through the alto rio Vacas is closed now.
+Unfortunately the access to the area through the alto rio Vacas is closed now.

 Should it reopen the information below may apply.